 /data on first boot.
 The

-A/B, because if we'd used SquashFS we would have shipped the preopted odex
+had used SquashFS we would have shipped the preopted .odex files on system_a

-Doesn't copying odex files to /data mean that the space saved on system is lost on data?
+Doesn't copying .odex files to /data mean the space saved on /system is lost on /data?

 Not exactly.
-On Pixel, most of the space taken by odex files are for apps.
+On Pixel, most of the space taken by .odex files is for apps,

-Play updates, the apk and odex files on the system image are unused for most of
+updates, so the .apk and .odex files on the system image are unused for most of

 the life of the device.
-So these files can be excluded entirely and replaced by
+Such files can be excluded entirely and replaced by

-small profile-driven odex files when the user actually uses each app and requiring no space for apps the user doesn't use.
-(This was discussed
+small, profile-driven .odex files when the user actually uses each app (thus

+requiring no space for apps the user doesn't use).
+For details, refer to the

 /dataas soon as they receive their first update.

-- Apps that the user doesn't run don't need an odex file at all.
+- Apps the user doesn't run don't need an .odex file at all.

 /data at the same time.